JennToo/altgo-us/content/pages/legal.md

 After a several weeks (~6 currently), the court order for name change will be mailed to you.

 You may also need to specifically ask them to return your birth certificate.

-A community member has written [this more detailed guide](https://wiki.tris.fyi/FieldNotes/LegalName) which may be useful too.

 ## Limestone county